RigasLab/Square2DFlowControlDRL-PM-NARX-SB3/README.md

 ```
 Rabault, J., Kuhnle, A (2019).
-Accelerating Deep Reinforcement Leaning strategies of Flow Control through a
+Accelerating Deep Reinforcement Learning strategies of Flow Control through a
 multi-environment approach.
 Physics of Fluids.